App-vNext/Polly/docs/advanced/performance.md

     })
     .Build();

-// For optimal performance, it's recommended to use switch expressions over PredicateBuilder. new ResiliencePipelineBuilder()
+// For optimal performance, it's recommended to use switch expressions instead of PredicateBuilder. new ResiliencePipelineBuilder()
     .AddRetry(new()
     {